The Matching Problem: What Standard Policies Miss

 The older your home, the more likely it is that your original building materials have been discontinued, reformulated, or are simply no longer manufactured.
 A home built in the early 2000s may have vinyl siding or asphalt shingles in colors and profiles that no longer exist.
 A 1980s home could have unique flooring, trim, or brick that simply can't be replicated without a full replacement.

-This is also why ordinance or law coverage is often paired with matching coverage for older homes — together, they fill in the costly gaps that standard policies miss.
-If you're wondering whether your policy is leaving other critical areas exposed, reviewing your dwelling coverage limits is a smart place to start.
+This is also why ordinance or law coverage is often paired with matching coverage for older homes.
+Together, they fill in the costly gaps that standard policies miss.
+If you're wondering whether your policy is leaving other critical areas exposed, reviewing common home insurance exclusions is a smart place to start.

 What State Laws Say About Matching

-Your state plays a major role in determining whether your insurer must pay for matching — even without an endorsement.
-A growing number of states have enacted statutes or regulations that require insurers to achieve a "reasonably uniform appearance" after a partial loss.
+Your state plays a major role in determining whether your insurer must pay for matching, even without an endorsement.
+The NAIC's Unfair Property/Casualty Claims Settlement Practices Model Regulation mandates that insurers must replace all items in the affected area to achieve a "reasonably uniform appearance," but adoption varies significantly by state.

 | State Requirement Type | Examples |